Praline Pecan Bundt Cake

-- Bake at 325° F for 1 hour and 35 minutes or until a long wooden pick inserted in center comes out clean.
+- Bake at 325° F for 1 hour and 35 minutes or until a long wooden pick or cake tester inserted in the center comes out clean.

-- Cool cake in pan on a wire rack for 15 minutes; remove from pan to wire rack, and let cool 30 minutes.
+- Cool cake while in the pan on a wire rack for 15 minutes; remove from pan to wire rack, and let cool for 30 more minutes.

 Prepare Praline Icing:

 - In a heavy, medium-sized saucepan, bring the first 3 ingredients to a boil over medium heat, whisking constantly.

 - Remove the saucepan from the heat and whisk in the powdered sugar and vanilla until smooth.

 - Stir gently for 3 - 5 minutes or until the icing mixture begins to thicken slightly.